ksmc/ci/Planning/sldc.md

-# Planning for the Software Development Lifecycle
+# Process for implementing change

 The software development lifecycle (SLDC) is applicable to all forms of development projects whether that be making a change to a SQL reporting script, fixing a bug, or adding new content to your knowledge base.
 Each of these requires some form of effort to be expended and change to be made.